jarradbattaglia/SE577-SoftwareArch/deliverable_2/choosing-unreal-engine.md

 # ADR 2: Using unreal engine as our games client and server engine

-For our game, we need to decide on a game engine that will help us create our game whether it be a open source engine, closed source with a license, or one that we create ourselves.
+For our game, we need to decide on a game engine that will help us create our game.
 We cannot get started on development and prototyping without deciding on a game engine, so this must be decided before production begins.
 Game engines come with a suite of features that differ between each one, such as physics and particle simulation, networking, and most importantly graphics rendering.
 As we are making a multiplayer game, it must be able to also deploy and create packages that can be run on multiple operating systems and devices and be able to help in the process of creating and managing 3D objects and gameplay.
 The engine must also be supported with updates and security updates over time.

 # Decision